-Counselling is a partnership process meaning that the client and the counsellor participate in decisions about the treatment and ending therapy.
+It is a partnership process meaning that the client and the counsellor participate in decisions about the treatment and ending therapy.

 Counselling addresses a diverse number of emotional problems including depression, anxiety, problems of addiction, abuse, trauma grief, relationship issues, and death anxieties.

 How do I choose a Counsellor?